Procedure Guide ·Allergy Testing ·2026

 Exclusions & Limits

-Allergies are the most commonly pre-existing condition in pet insurance claims.
-Food elimination diets are usually not covered.
-Some policies exclude allergy testing but cover treatment.
-Annual limits may cap how much you can claim for chronic allergy management each year.
+Allergies are the most common pre-existing condition denied.
+Food diets not covered.
+Some policies exclude testing but cover treatment.
+Annual limits cap chronic allergy claims.

 🇺🇸 US Pet Insurance Guide